The Truth About WordPress Security

 1. It's a Numbers Game

-WordPress powers over 40% of all websites.
-If you're a hacker, you target the platform with the most potential victims.
+WordPress powers 43.5% of all websites per W3Techs.
+If you're a hacker building an automated attack tool, you target the platform with the most potential victims.
+Efficiency math — one exploit, millions of targets.

-It's not that WordPress is weak — it's that it's popular.
+It's not that WordPress is weak.
+It's that WordPress is popular.

 2. Outdated Plugins Are the #1 Problem